tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 **Usage in Seeks and Iteration** · Block indexes are also used by iterator seek operations (`tidesdb_iter_seek()` and `tidesdb_iter_seek_for_prev()`).
 When seeking to a key:

-1. The bloom filter is checked first (eliminates 99% of negative lookups)
-2. The block index finds the predecessor block using binary search
+1. The block index finds the predecessor block using binary search
-3. The cursor jumps directly to that block position
+2. The cursor jumps directly to that block position
-4. The iterator scans forward (or backward for `seek_for_prev`) from there
+3. The iterator scans forward (or backward for `seek_for_prev`) from there

 This optimization is critical for range queries - without block indexes, seeking to a key in the middle of a large SSTable would require scanning all blocks from the beginning.
 With block indexes, the seek operation is O(log N) on the index plus O(M) scanning a few blocks, rather than O(N×M) scanning all blocks.